 Fingerprint Requirement: Most courses in the teacher education program require school site-based field experiences, culminating in full-time internships.
 School districts require a criminal background check for students completing service hours, field placement, practicum, or internships.
 Fingerprinting and background check procedures are at the applicant's expense.
-Students with felony arrests may wish to consider these requirements carefully and, if necessary, seek advice from an advisor in the School of Education before applying to programs in the School of Education.
+Students with felony arrests may wish to consider these requirements carefully and, if necessary, seek advice from an advisor in the School of Education.
 Students without a valid Social Security number will not be eligible for placement in the school district.
 The Director of Clinical Supervision and Internship Placement will assist students through these requirements.